-Transfer students seeking admission into the College of Pharmacy are encouraged to apply for admission for the fall term.
-Application materials must be received by the Office of Undergraduate Admission no later than May 1 for admission consideration for the following fall semester.
-Transfer students must have a cumulative GPA of at least 2.5.
+Transfer students seeking admission into the College of Pharmacy are encouraged to consult with an adviser in the College of Pharmacy at 419.530.1904.
+The Office of Undergraduate Admission must receive application materials no later than May 1 for admission consideration for the following summer or fall semester.
+Transfer students must have a cumulative GPA of at least 2.7.
 Any transfer student who is not an Ohio resident and/or has completed course work at a non-Ohio institution will be considered on an individual basis.
 However, the College of Pharmacy Admissions Committee rarely recommends admission of out-of-state applicants with a GPA below 3.0.
-Transfer students are admitted into a preprofessional program and cannot automatically be admitted into the professional/upper divisions, regardless of credits earned at other institutions.

-The College of Pharmacy considers applicants for the professional/upper divisions only from second-year students currently enrolled at The University of Toledo College of Pharmacy.
+Transfer students are admitted into the preprofessional program and cannot automatically be admitted into the professional division, regardless of credits earned at other institutions.
+The College of Pharmacy considers applicants for the professional division only from second-year students currently enrolled at The University of Toledo College of Pharmacy.